 We can study expressiveness for all query mappings over all possible databases, or we can restrict attention to a subset of query mappings or to a subset of databases.

 Boolean Query Mappings

-A Boolean query mapping is a query mapping that returns "true" (usually a database with one table with one empty row) or "false" (usually an empty database).
+A Boolean query mapping is a query mapping that returns "true" (usually a table with one empty row) or "false" (usually an empty table).

 Every Boolean query mapping